-Let's consider an example of configuring access rights for two users (ivan and maria) who will be allowed full access to their personal folder only.
+Let's consider an example of configuring access rights for two users (ivan and maria) who will be granted full access to their personal folders only.

 Then go to the 'Applications' page.
 Click the 'Windows network' link to configure the file server.
-In the 'Users' section, disable the 'Anonymous access' option (otherwise all users will have full rights without authorization) and create user accounts with access rights to disks by clicking the 'Create user' button.
-In our example we have added two accounts - ivan and maria.
+In the 'Users' section, disable the 'Anonymous access' option (otherwise all users will have full rights without authorization) and create user accounts with access rights to drives by clicking the 'Create user' button.
+In our example, we have added two accounts - ivan and maria.

 Then, on the 'Applications' page in the 'USB Devices' section, click on the connected disk entry.